 Think these free printable addition mats are something you want to add to your Christmas theme math centers this holiday season?
 Just fill out the form below and they will be sent to your inbox!

-More Christmas Math Activities for Preschoolers
+Christmas Math Books for Preschoolers

 I’m Sarah, an educator turned stay-at-home-mama of five!
 I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
 I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
 Right now my focus is teaching my children and running a preschool from my home.
 Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.